The Soldier's Details

-When sailing from Sydney to Perth onwards to Singapore (the destination was unknown) Basil was one of a large number of 2/4th men who jumped ‘Aquitania’ at Gauge Roads to see what may well have been their families for the last time.
-Many who were AWOL were able to return before Aquitania departed the next day on 16th January 1942.
+When sailing from Sydney to Perth onwards to Singapore (the destination was unknown) Basil was one of a large number of 2/4th men who jumped ‘Aquitania’ at Gauge Roads – mostly to see their families for what well may have been the last time.
+Many who were AWOL were able to return before ‘Aquitania’ departed the next day on 16th January 1942.

 Basil was send to Java with the other 80-90 2/4th men.